Learn the science behind:

 Cardamom has been used in food and medicine for thousands of years.
 Proof of that has been found in ancient Indian writings for instance.
 Even nowadays, India is a major user and producer of cardamom.
 Interestingly enough though, nowadays Guatemala is the world’s largest cardamom producer, even though cardamom is not native to the country.
 Cardamom was only introduced to Guatemala in the 20th century!

 Cardamom is one of the more expensive spices (by weight) in the world.
 A major reason for that is that harvest is still done largely by hand.
 The plants grow long stalks on which the cardamom pods grow.
 These then have to be picked by hand.
 Once picked, these fresh cardamom pods spoil very rapidly.
-They have to be cleaned and dried as quick as possible.
+They have to be cleaned and dried as quickly as possible.
 This makes logistics even more complicated.

 Once dried though, cardamom pods can be kept for a very long time.
 The only further processing required at this point is sorting by size.
-At that point you have the standard dried cardamom pod.
+At that point, you have the standard dried cardamom pod.

 Two types of cardamom

 There are two types of cardamom, generally called black (Amomum costatum and Amomum subulatum) and green (Elettaria cardamomum) or large and small cardamom.
-They are closely related, but
+They are closely related, but differ slightly in their composition.

 Chemistry of cardamom

-Cardamom has a lot of flavour hidden within its seeds inside that hull.
+Cardamom has a lot of flavor hidden within its seeds inside that hull.
 Chemists have analyzed which chemical components are actually present in the highest quantities and two jump out.
 However, that does not mean that those molecules themselves will smell like cardamom.
 It’s the mixture of components that makes cardamom ‘real’ cardamom.

 Which molecule is most prevalent in cardamom depends on the type of cardamom analyzed as well as its age.
 One of the two most common molecules (in black cardamom) is 1,8-cineole, also called eucalyptol.
 As you might expect, this is the main component of eucalyptus oil and is also present in a lot of other aromatic spices and leaves!